Skip to content

 }

-For more information, see Permissions for CloudWatch logging.
+For more information, see Activating and deactivating AWS STS in an AWS Region and Permissions for CloudWatch logging.

 Verify API Gateway logging settings

-Verify that the CloudWatch execution or access logging settings are activated for API Gateway.
+Verify that you correctly set up the CloudWatch execution or access logging settings for API Gateway.

-Note: You can activate execution logging and access logging independent of each other.
+Note: You can activate execution logging and access logging independently of each other.

 1. Open the API Gateway console.